My skincare routine at 52 and the ingredients that really work for mature skin

 I finish my evening routine by applying either Calecim ‘s Multiaction Cream or a peptide-based serum.

-Calecim is a growth-factor rich skin and hair line that I’ve used in cycles for a couple of years now, while my dad and husband also use the hair system.
+Calecim is a growth-factor rich skin and hair line.
+I’ve used the cream in cycles for a couple of years now, while my dad and husband also use the hair system.

 The Calecim products are naturally very rich in growth factors and peptides and we have seen clear benefits using this range.